England played New Zealand under bad weather conditions at Edgbaston in 1965 © Getty Images (File Photo)

 Day One: England consolidate

 Geoff Boycott and Bob Barber got off to a 54-run stand after Mike Smith had decided to bat.
 Once both fell, Ted Dexter took centrestage with his lordly assortment of strokes, carving his way to a gorgeous 57 that lit up the gloom.
-Ken Barrington, on the other, batted on at a dreary pace.
+Ken Barrington, on the other hand, batted on at a dreary pace.

 Day Two: Coffee on the ground